cig0/old_blog/h4we-are-in-business-finallyh4.md

 **There's only a couple of rules to follow** (stop complaining, *some rules* are always necessary)

 * When commenting try to not be a dick - no one likes smart-asses.
-If you're one you better be BRILLIANT, otherwise GTFOOH
+If you're one you better be brilliant, otherwise GTFOOH
 * Above all, **have phun!**

 ***